- 36 hours a week

 - Data cleaning and data management of big data, i.e. clinical data and genomics data of NMIBC patients.

 - Execution of a large, international meta-analysis of GWAS for the total NMIBC recurrence burden.

 - Working in a multidisciplinary team: work together with researchers from diverse professional backgrounds, e.g. in genetics, epidemiology, bioinformatics, biostatistics, pathobiology, but also with urologists and international collaborators from diverse backgrounds.

 - Writing of scientific publications resulting in a PhD thesis.

 - Presentation of results at internal and external meetings and national and international (in the future maybe digital?) conferences.

 - Possibility to follow courses and training throughout the project to obtain or increase relevant knowledge and skills.

 - Possibility to be involved in teaching (curriculum Biomedical Sciences and Medicine).

-- Master degree in biomedical sciences/epidemiology/health sciences or a related discipline, preferably with experience/strong interest in genetic epidemiology/statistical genetics; or a degree in (bio)statistics or computer science/data science with a strong interest in medical sciences.
+- Master degree in biomedical sciences/epidemiology/health sciences or a related discipline, preferably with experience/strong interest in genetic epidemiology/statistical genetics or a degree in (bio)statistics/data science with a strong interest in medical sciences.

 - Experience with quantitative statistical analyses.